-As outlined in Chapter 9 of the EIS, herptiles favoring wetland habitat for part or all of their life cycle may be vulnerable to changes in habitat availability as a result of Project activity.
+As outlined in Chapter 9 of the EIS (NEB Ex.
+A81182-16), herptiles favoring wetland habitat for part or all of their life cycle may be vulnerable to changes in habitat availability as a result of Project activity.
 The northern leopard frog (Lithobates pipiens) is a Species of Conservation Concern (SOCC) found in wetlands within the Project's Regional Assessment Area (RAA).
 Eastern tiger salamanders (Ambystoma tigrinum) will also be included in amphibian monitoring because their distribution and population status are poorly understood in southeastern Manitoba, and may extend into the RAA.

-Wetland monitoring, including water quality data collection and amphibian surveys, help characterize baseline habitat conditions and identify sensitive sites at permanent and semi-permanent ponds.
+Wetland monitoring, including water guality data collection and amphibian surveys, help characterize baseline habitat conditions and identify sensitive sites at permanent and semi-permanent ponds.
 Wetland water-quality information aids in providing baseline conditions or 'benchmark' data for comparison of pre-Project water quality to future construction-phase water quality conditions.
 Amphibian surveys also aid in providing benchmark data, as related to SOCC abundance and richness, as well as breeding and wintering staging activity for pre- and post-construction conditions.
+Least bitterns (Ixobrychus exilis) are a rare waterbird that share similar habitat preferences to northen leopard frogs and eastern tiger salamanders.
+Any observations of least bittern (Ixobrychus exilis) during amphibian surveys will be recorded and reported.

 To establish a robust benchmark for wetland condition prior to construction, further amphibian surveys and water quality parameters will be measured at wetlands known to support northern leopard frogs.
-To validate EIS predictions and verify implementation of mitigation protocols, construction-phase wetland monitoring will take place during the amphibian breeding and developmental periods immediately following construction activity with the goal of detecting any changes in water quality and breeding activity following construction activity.
+To validate EIS predictions and verify implementation of mitigation protocols, construction-phase wetland monitoring will take place during the amphibian breeding and developmental periods immediately following construction activity with the goal of detecting any changes in water guality and breeding activity following construction activity.
 Sites examined will include wetlands and waterbodies previously surveyed (Wildlife and Wildlife Habitat TDR 2015) and found to support northern leopard frogs.
 Construction phase monitoring would be conducted at wetlands within 500 m of locations where Project activity had occurred.
 This buffer represents the maximum activity restriction setback for northern leopard frog breeding ponds (Environment Canada 2009).